Dr. Christos Ioannou

 As with most researchers I have been heavily shaped by the research groups I’ve been lucky enough to work in.
 Doing my PhD with Prof. Jens Krause at the University of Leeds (Jens is now back in Berlin, at the Leibniz Institute) was a great training in how to design and carry out behavioural experiments with fish, write papers, and think like a behavioural ecologist.
 I had freedom to pursue my own research interests and develop my own style of experiment.
 Moving on to Prof. Iain Couzin’s lab at Princeton University as a postdoc was quite a change, with most of the lab members there being mathematically and computationally focused.
 This was great for me as I had enjoyed working with such folks before, and it really helped me develop communication skills with those who hadn’t been trained as biologists (think physics, computer science, and applied mathematics backgrounds) but who were interested in similar research questions.
 Being one of few experimental biologists in the lab I had plenty of opportunities to develop new experimental approaches, such as a ‘virtual prey’ system for studying predation and training fish to spatial targets to test models of group decision making.
 Iain’s approach of using advanced tools such as computer tracking allows a much richer and detailed measurement of behaviour than is usually achieved and this is something that I utilise in my own research now.
 I also learnt a lot from Iain about thinking beyond animal behaviour to how our research can learn from, and contribute to, other fields.
 Finally, I spent a year as a teaching fellow in animal behaviour in Exeter university’s School of Psychology, which again exposed me to new ways of approaching research, and gave me an appreciation of the experimental and statistical rigour that is standard in psychological experiments.

 Since 2011 I have been a research fellow at the University of Bristol, initially on a Leverhulme Early Career Fellowship and now as a NERC Independent Research Fellow.
-Without any teaching until I become a lecturer here in 2018, all my time is spent on research.
+Without any teaching until I become a lecturer here in 2018, most of my time is spent on research.

 We’re growing the research group – if you’re interested in the work we do and joining the lab or collaborating, please get in touch.